7MAXIME7-dev/SecureDev_MobileBankApp/README.md

 ## user's data securely saved on the phone

-By following recommandations on this link : https://developer.android.com/topic/security/data#kotlin ,  I save data thanks to EncryptedSharedPreferences.
+By following recommandations on this link : https://developer.android.com/topic/security/data#kotlin ,  I save datas (Config & Accounts files) thanks to EncryptedSharedPreferences.

 So, we can find files on the phone but datas are unreadable.
 See below :